madhav-datt/super-focus/README.md

 Replace `[number of cycles]` with the number of cycles you want to run the timer for.

-At the end of each work/break period, a beep sound :bell: and a pop-up notification will let you know about the end of the period.
+At the end of each work/break period, a beep sound :bell: and a pop-up notification :speech_balloon: will let you know about the end of the period.

 ## Reporting Issues